fossabot/svogv/src/forms/README.md

 * **TreeView**: An advanced treeview with icon support and many options such as selections and checkboxes.
 Uses `EventEmitter` for actions.
 * **InfoBox**: A simple panel with header and some configuration options, best for creating tile based layouts
-* **DataGrid**: A different approach for a grid, it provides a model to handle paging, filtering, and sorting, but no HTML.
-So the hard part is in the grid and the easy part is up to you.
+* **GridPagination**: A different approach for a grid, it provides a model to handle paging, filtering, and sorting, but no HTML.
+So the hard part is in the grid's model class and the easy part is up to you.

 This comes with two fun components just made for learning purposes: